If you want to grow your business, simply storing contacts in your sales CRM is not enough.

 At OnePageCRM, we’re strong advocates of minimizing the noise and zooming in on what matters.
 In fact, our Focus Mode allows you to do just that.

-The moment you hit Focus, you will be able to get a full overview of your action plan, with only the contacts with Overdue, ASAP, and Today actions displayed in your Stream.
+The moment you hit Focus, you will be able to get a full overview of your action plan, with only the CRM contacts with Overdue, ASAP, and Today actions displayed in your Stream.

-Automatically sort your tasks
+Automatically sort leads

 Handle a change in priorities